Why prioritize?

 6. Comparison of some of the best prioritization methods - comparing the five methods discussed in the previous articles

-Let’s now focus on the Kano model, the prioritization method in the scope of this first article of the series.
+The focus now turns to the Kano model, the prioritization method in the scope of this first article.

 Kano model